zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * There are more examples of API definitions in https://github.com/gizafoundation/api-layer/tree/master/config/local/api-defs.

-* For more details about YAML formatting, see https://learnxinyminutes.com/docs/yaml/
+* For more details about how to use YAML format, see https://learnxinyminutes.com/docs/yaml/

 ## Configuration parameters